 COVID-19 proceedings: other proceedings

-Under the temporary arrangements agreed on 30 December 2020 MPs can participate remotely in the presentation of public petitions, apply for emergency debates and make points of order in the Chamber.
+Under the temporary arrangements currently in place due to the Covid-19 pandemic MPs can participate remotely in the presentation of public petitions, apply for emergency debates and make points of order in the Chamber.

 In addition to participating remotely in oral questions and ministerial statements, debates and legislation, MPs can participate remotely in: